English Learner (EL)

 The philosophy of the Harlem School District is for all of our students to develop high levels of English proficiency, while maintaining, and whenever possible enhancing their linguistic diversity.
 We will support our students to maintain their first language as they develop skills in English.
 We will develop a comprehensive model to address the short and long term academic programming goals of our English learners.

-A student identified as EL is entitled to services (but, as noted above, not necessarily within TBE/TPI program parameters) until such student obtains a minimum Overall Composite Proficiency Level of 5.0 and a Proficiency Level of 4.2 on both Reading ACCESS.
+A student identified as EL is entitled to services (but, as noted above, not necessarily within TBE/TPI program parameters) until such student obtains a minimum Overall Composite Proficiency Level of 4.8 on ACCESS.
 Thus, districts must continue to provide ELs with appropriate services until they achieve these cut scores on ACCESS.

 Multi-Tiers of Support (MTSS), formally known as Response to Intervention (RtI)/ Positive Behavioral Interventions and Supports (PBIS)

 Multi-Tiered Systems of Support (MTSS), formally know as Response to intervention (RTI) and Positive Behavioral Interventions and Supports (PBIS) is a process designed to assist schools as they focus on high quality interventions that are matched to student needs and monitored on a frequent basis.
 The information gained from the MTSS process is used by school personnel to adapt instruction and make decisions regarding the student’s educational program.

 The Harlem MTSS system is divided into a three tier intervention model for academics and social/emotional behavioral needs as illustrated below:

 Tier 1: Core classroom instructional interventions utilize best practices in differentiated instruction.
 Second Step is an intervention being introduced in each elementary school to address social and emotional needs of all students at the classroom level.